21.9 Variable Bindings With @

 }

-n @ 1..=3 matches numbers in the inclusive range 1 to 3 and makes the matched number available as n.
+Here, n @ 1..=3 matches numbers in the inclusive range 1 through 3 and binds them to n.

 21.9.1 Example With Option<u32> and a Specific Value

-You can also use the @ binding syntax to match a specific value within an enum variant:
+You can also use @ to match a literal while binding that same literal:

 fn some_number() -> Option<u32> {